HomeScalp MicropigmentationServicesBlogReviewsAboutContact

 #5 Medium Length with Taper

-• ✓ Maximum styling versatility (slick back, messy, natural, etc.)
+• Maximum styling versatility: slick back, messy, or natural

 Styling Time Matters